My tech and I have a boundaries problem

 - More whitespace.
 While easy to discount because it looks like nothing, having adequate ‘whitespace’ in our life has numerous benefits, including everything from increased creativity to stress reduction.
 By ‘whitespace’ I mean time with nothing much going on.
 Driving to work without listening to anything; standing in line without checking anything; siping a cup of coffee without doing anything else.
 Whitespace.

 - More human connection, big and small.
 While I used to love listening to podcasts on my commute, I’ve realized that it takes up valuable time when I could be doing other things (or nothing!), like calling and catching up with friends and family members.
 A major goal of this challenge is to use the time that is so easily consumed by technology to connect with the people in my life who are important but don’t live near me.
-I also plan to do smaller things like leave my phone in my car when I go into the coffee shop.
+I also plan to do smaller things like leaving my phone in my car when I go into the coffee shop.
 It’s amazing how many little micro-interactions we miss because we’re reading a blog post on our phone while waiting in line.

 - More substantial reading.
 I’m looking forward to reading more books.
 I used to read a ton of books.
 But I’ve increasingly found that good books are getting replaced by wave after wave of articles and posts online.